-friends, teachers, mentors, kinship relations, spiritual care leaders We know from research that involving family and friends in a young person's care can lead to better health outcomes for young people1.
+We know from research that involving family and friends in a young person's care can lead to better health outcomes for young people.
 Wherever possible, we advocate for and provide meaningful opportunities for family and friends to directly participate in our services.
 How you can be involved in supporting your young person will depend on many things - including the young person's age, life experience and their feelings about family involvement.
 All family and friends involvement at headspace is respectful of the privacy and confidentiality of young people.
 This pack will introduce you to our service and where you can find further information and support for you and your young person.

-What is headspace?
+1 Hopkins, L., Lee, S., McGrane, T., & Barbara-May, R. (2016).
+Single session family therapy in outh mental health: Can it help?
+Australasian Psychiatry.
+Advance online publication. doi: 10.1177/1039856216658807 What is headspace?